learnyst/react-native-pdf/README.md

 Q2.
 When running, it shows ```'Pdf' has no propType for native prop RCTPdf.acessibilityLabel of native type 'String'```
 A2.
 Your react-native version is too old, please upgrade it to 0.47.0+ see also [`#39`](https://github.com/wonday/react-native-pdf/issues/39)

 Q3.
-When I run the example app I get a white screen / the loading bar isn't progressing on IOS.
+When I run the example app I get a white/gray screen / the loading bar isn't progressing .
 A3.
-Check your uri, if you hit a pdf that is hosted on a `http` you will need to add an exception for the server hosting the pdf in the ios `info.plist`.
+Check your uri, if you hit a pdf that is hosted on a `http` you will need to do the following:

+**iOS:**
+add an exception for the server hosting the pdf in the ios `info.plist`.
 Here is an example :

 ```
 <key>NSAppTransportSecurity</key>